It All Started with an Idea 💡

 Over time, however, it became clear that greater market factors were going to dictate the success or failure of RSS readers.
 Social sites like Facebook developed “feeds” that allowed, then encouraged, then propagated news within a user’s profile feed.
 Essentially social media took over and improved the feed reader experience with items curated by friends or algorithms.

-Eventually in mid 2016 Facebook, which started out as a microblogging site with RSS interconnected RSS feeds, terminated its RSS notifications feed.
+Eventually in mid 2016 Facebook, which started out as a microblogging site with interconnected RSS feeds, terminated its RSS notifications feed.
 The writing seemed to be on the wall for the wider abandonment of RSS feeds in the public space.

 Interestingly enough however, it was around this time there was a massive uptick in Google searches for phrases like “podcast RSS feed.”